ryansechrest/github-updater-demo/README.md

 ### 🔵 Plugin URI (Optional)

-Set the URL of your plugin's website:
+Set the plugin's website:

 ```
 Plugin URI: https://github.com/ryansechrest/github-updater-demo
 ```

-URL is displayed on the within the plugin details modal when clicking **View details** as **Plugin Homepage**.
+URL is used within the plugin details modal when clicking **View details** and then **Plugin Homepage**.

 ### 🔴 Version (Required)

-Set the current version of your plugin:
+Set the plugin's version:

 ```
 Version: 1.0.0
 ```

 Version is used to compare the installed plugin with the latest one on GitHub to determine if there are updates.
-Version is displayed on **Plugins > Installed Plugins** page, on the **Dashboard > Updates** page, and within the plugin details modal when clicking **View details**.
+Version is displayed on the **Plugins > Installed Plugins** page, on the **Dashboard > Updates** page, and within the plugin details modal when clicking **View details**.

 ### 🔴 Update URI (Required)

-Set the URL to your plugin's GitHub repository:
+Set the plugin's GitHub repository:

 ```
 Update URI: https://github.com/ryansechrest/github-updater-demo